usnistgov/800-63-3/sp800-63c/sec11_examples.md

 *This section is non-normative.*

-Three types of assertion technologies will be discussed: SAML (Security Assertion Markup Language) assertions, Kerberos tickets, and OpenID Connect tokens.
+Three types of assertion technologies will be discussed: SAML assertions, Kerberos tickets, and OpenID Connect tokens.

 ### 11.1.
 Security Assertion Markup Language (SAML)